-The management incentive plan is designed to reward our executives for the achievement of annual goals, principally, achievement of company profitability, and, secondarily, achievement of individual goals.
+Our management incentive plan is designed to reward our executives for the achievement of annual goals, principally, achievement of corporate financial goals, and, secondarily, achievement of individual goals.
 It is our philosophy that the executives be rewarded for their performance as a team.
-We believe this is important to align our executive officers' interests with strong corporate performance and promoting cooperation among them.
-The executives also are rewarded for achieving individual goals set at the beginning of each year as described above.
+We believe this is important to align our executive officers' interests with strong corporate performance and to promote cooperation among them.
+The executives also are rewarded for achieving individual goals set at the beginning of each year.